ktsakalozos/juju-apache-bigtop/README.md

 This is the base layer for charms that wish to take advantage of Apache's Bigtop framework for configuring and deploying services via puppet.
-[Including this layer][building] gives you access to a Python class called Bigtop, which contains various useful tools, including an automatically run install routine.
+[Including this layer][building] gives you access to a Python class called Bigtop, which contains, among other things, tools for triggering a puppet run.

 ## Usage